Eigenvalue bounds of the Kirchhoff Laplacian: Quivers

 \paragraph{} A {\bf quiver} $G=(V,E)$ is defined by a finite set of vertices $V=\{1,\dots, n\}$ and a finite list of edges $E=\{ (v_j,w_j) \in V \times V, j=1,\dots,m \}$, where no restrictions are imposed on the list $E \subset V \times V$.
-Several copies of the same edge can appear and self-loops $(v,v)$ are allowed.
-The data could also be given by a finite simple graph $H=(V,F)$ and a function $X: V \to \mathbb{N}$ and $Y: F \to \mathbb{N}$ telling how many loops there are at each node and how many additional connections an each edge in $F$ has. \footnote{$X,Y$ can be seen as ``effective divisors" in the discrete Riemann-Roch terminology \cite{BakerNorine2007}.
-Self-loops are treated here as edges however and do not enter in the adjacency matrix, but in the degree matrix.
-There are $|V|=n$ vertices and $|E|=m$ edges and the later include loops.} If the edges connecting different nodes are oriented, one deals with a {\bf directed multi-graph}.
-We will use the orientation on edges only for defining the gradient.
-As for graphs, this orientation does not affect the Kirchhoff matrix $K=F^T F$ nor the spectrum of $K_1=F F^T$.
+The edges are given by ordered lists $(a,b)$ providing an {\bf orientation}.
+As was pointed out already, this is a choice of basis when writing down the gradient matrix $F$, but it is irrelevant for spectral purposes.
+Several copies of the same edge can appear.
+They are called {\bf multiple connections}.
+Additionally, {\bf self-loops} $(v,v)$ are allowed.
+The data of an undirected quiver can also be given by a {\bf finite simple graph} $H=(V,E)$ and two functions $X: V \to \mathbb{N}$ and $Y: E \to \mathbb{N}$ telling how many loops there are at each node and how many additional connections each edge in $F$ has. \footnote{One would call $X$ an ``effective divisor" in the discrete Riemann-Roch terminology \cite{BakerNorine2007} because they are non-negative.
+Self-loops are treated here as edges.
+They do not contribute to the {\bf adjacency matrix} $A$ but to the {\bf degree matrix} $B$ in $K=B-A$.
+There are $|V|=n$ vertices and $|E|=m$ edges and the later include the loops.} If the edges connecting different nodes are oriented, one can also indicate this by talking about a {\bf directed multi-graph} or {\bf directed quiver}.
+We use (an arbitrary) orientation on edges only for defining the {\bf gradient matrix} $F$.
+As for graphs, this orientation does not affect the Kirchhoff matrix $K=F^T F$ (the 0-form Laplacian) nor the spectrum of the matrix $K_1=F F^T$ (the 1-form Laplacian).